 - Pay attention to running surfaces.
 Don’t run on surfaces that are too hard or slippery.
 Wear shoes that are supportive and meant for the sport you are participating in.

-Your foot doctor in NYC may have other, more specific, exercises to suggest for building strength in the muscles around your Achilles tendon.
-Follow the advice, and you may not need surgery.
+Your Achilles tendon doctor in NYC may suggest more specific exercises aimed at building strength in the muscles around your Achilles tendon.
+Follow the advice, and you may not need Achilles heel surgery.

 Do you have any questions about Achilles Tendon Surgery or repair in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with a top NYC podiatrist and Achilles tendon doctor at Manhattan Foot Specialists?
+Please contact our office for a consultation.